NASA Sustainability Base

-NASA Sustainability Base is a building at the Ames Research Center in Mountain View, California that was designed to exhibit and test the latest energy-saving technologies as part of the federal government's drive to eliminate fossil-fuel consumption in all new government buildings by 2030.
+NASA Sustainability Base is located on the campus of NASA's Ames Research Center in Moffett Field, California.
+It was named in recognition of the first human outpost on the moon, Tranquility Base.
+It was designed to exhibit and test the latest energy-saving technologies as part of the federal government's drive to eliminate fossil-fuel consumption in all new government buildings by 2030.
 The building was not initially conceived as a "sustainability base", but associate director Steven Zornestzer worked with architect William McDonough to create an energy-efficient building for the 21st century.
+McDonough, previously published "Cradle to Cradle", which argued for building architecture to move out of the "life cycle" model (birth, use, and disposal) and become a more circular system, lasting for indefinite periods of time.
+This belief, along with other influences from looking at urban design and architecture through a biological perspective, provided inspiration for the NASA Sustainability Base.
 Energy-saving features include water recycling, fuel cell electricity generation, natural lighting, solar panels, and a geothermal well system.
+The building takes advantage of the sun's arc and winds from San Francisco Bay in addition to being able to adjust to changes in sunlight, temperature, wind, and occupancy.
 Also, the building had normal budget and actually a shorter than normal production time.
+One of the nation's greenest buildings, the NASA Sustainability Base was awarded the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Platinum status.
+It was completed in December 2012 and cost $27.8 million.